traefik/traefik/docs/configuration/backends/kubernetes.md

     Override the default frontend rule type.
 Default: `PathPrefix`.
 - `traefik.frontend.priority: "3"`
     Override the default frontend rule priority.
+- `traefik.frontend.redirect: https`:
+    Enables Redirect to another entryPoint for that frontend (e.g. HTTPS).

 Annotations can be used on the Kubernetes service to override default behaviour: